Creative Strategies: PERSONAL Manifesto

 Herzog’s stance foreshadowed and predicted ‘reality’ TV and the rise of ‘alternative facts’ in politics.

-Write you own persona manifesto
+Write you own personal manifesto

 How do you make work?
 What is important to your creative process?
 What do you believe in?
 What do you reject?
 Consider the creative strategies and aesthetic decisions that are important in your own practice.
-Write down 10 as your own manifesto.
+Write down 10 as your own personal manifesto.